ifduyue/xxtea/README.rst

 taken care of by longs2bytes_ and bytes2longs_. `PKCS#7`_ padding is also used to make sure that the input bytes are padded to multiple of 4-byte (the size of a 32-bit integer) and at least 8-byte long (the size of two 32-bit integer, which is required by The XXTEA_ algorithm).
-As a result of these mesures, you can encrypt not only texts, but also any binary bytes of any length.
+As a result of these measures, you can encrypt not only texts, but also any binary bytes of any length.